Pete Davidson Tore Apart A Fan Who Joked About Mac Miller At His Stand-Up Show

 "I'll leave, so if you want the show to continue, call out the person who did it," he said.
 He also told the venue to give the person his money back, because Davidson didn't want it.

-"I don't deal with that shit at my show," he said, later adding, "I have to deal with that enough."
+"I don't deal with that shit at my show," he said, latter adding, "I have to deal with that enough."

 Davidson did manage to get the show back on track, but incidents like this one are the reason the Saturday Night Live star felt that he had to leave social media.